BirgittaHauser/Generate-XML-and-JSON/README.md

                         '/home/Hauser/Umsatz20180224.xml'); </pre>

 <b>Note:</b>
-The stored procedure <b>WrtXML2IFS_Create<b> is also an open source stored procedure.
-It will write the result from the TABLE2XML function into the IFS.
+The <b>WrtXML2IFS_Create</b> stored procedure is open source.
+The <b>WrtXML2IFS_Create</b> stored procedure will write the result from the TABLE2XML function into the IFS.

 ### TABLE2JSON – Create JSON Data for a table containing all columns
 Parameter: